dansarie/halfloop/README.md

 The related tweak attack requires at least three good pairs of plaintext, ciphertext, and tweak.
 A utility, `halfloop-generate-data`, that generates random good pairs is provided for testing.
-Another utility, `halfloop-seed`, aids in interpreting the data format of HALFLOOP-24 tweaks.
+Another utility, `halfloop-tweak`, aids in interpreting the data format of HALFLOOP-24 tweaks.

 ## System requirements